 -

-Set the merge mode to Combine all P&IDs into one document so the reviewer sees all P&IDs for each step together
+Set the merge mode to Merge (Group by Phase) so the reviewer sees all P&IDs for each step together

 -